Nip and tuck

 The 'close result' meaning of this phrase originated in the 19th century.
 It is easy to see why it was later appropriated as the name of the minor cosmetic surgery 'skin-tightenning'.
 Nipping and tucking are what me might imagine being done in such a procedure.
 The name began to be used in the 1970s and the earliest reference I can find to it in that context is from The Lethbridge Herald, January 1974:

 It's top-to-toe cosmetic surgery [for Liz Taylor's character] at an expensive European clinic to take the sag out of a failing marriage.
 Liz emerges porcelain pretty, accompanied by Keith Baxter playing Roddy McDowell (he's had a bit of the nip and tuck at the clinic too).

 The earlier usage is a little more difficult to understand as the connections between both words 'nip' and 'tuck' and the 'close result' meaning of the phrase aren't easy to see.
 There is an earlier expression 'rip and tuck'.
 This has a different meaning - something akin to 'fast and loose', but it is hard to imagine that the two phrases are unrelated.
 'Rip and tuck' is first found in James Kirke Paulding's Westward ho!, 1832:

 "There we were at rip and tuck, up one tree and down another."

-The first known usage of 'nip and tuck' comes from an 1845 edition of The American Whig Review:
+The first known usage of 'nip and tuck' comes from the Arkansas Times and Advocate, August 1838: